n26/psd2-tpp-docs/doc/fallback-pisp.md

 ### Initiate SEPA Standing Order (Recurring/Future Payments)

-Please make sure you’ve completed the steps from the "User PIN encryption" section before proceeding with the request.
+Please make sure you’ve completed the steps from the [User PIN encryption](./fallback-pisp.md#user-pin-encryption) section before proceeding with the request.

 > :warning: SEPA standing orders are available only for EU users.
-In order to identify if a user’s legal entity is EU or UK, please refer to the "Get Main Account information endpoint" section.
+In order to identify if a user’s legal entity is
+> EU or UK, please refer to the [Get Main Account information](./fallback-pisp.md#get-main-account-information) section.

 #### Request